purduesigbots/pros-docs/v5/okapi/api/control/iterative/iterative-vel-pid-controller.rst

 okapi::IterativeVelPIDController
 ================================

-An ``IterativeVelocityController`` that uses the velocity PD algorithm.
+An `IterativeVelocityController <iterative-velocity-controller.html>`_ that uses the velocity PD algorithm.

 Constructor(s)
 --------------